Army Marks 10-Year Anniversary of Syrian Chemical Agent Destruction

 |0

-This work, Army Marks 10-Year Anniversary of Syrian Chemical Agent Destruction [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Marks 10-Year Anniversary of Syrian Chemical Agent Destruction, by Jack Bunja, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Army Marks 10-Year Anniversary of Syrian Chemical Agent Destruction